 It is important to note that despite all of the research showing the benefits of limited unprotected sun exposure, the American Academy of Dermatology (AAD) still cites skin cancer as the reason it does not recommend getting Vitamin D from sun exposure or indoor tanning.
 Instead, the AAD recommends getting Vitamin D from a healthy diet that includes foods naturally rich in vitamin D, foods and beverages fortified with vitamin D, and/or vitamin D supplements.

 Hannah also says that using a sunscreen that contains zinc oxide with SPF 30 is the healthiest and most effective option for protecting your skin if you are going to be out for a long period of time.
 She warns that “The hard, cold truth is that most sunscreens are not good because they’re filled with possible carcinogens.”
 The Environmental Working Group (EWG) agrees that zinc oxide poses a low risk in lotions and is one of the safest options for protecting your skin because it comes with few health concerns and doesn’t break down in the sun.
 Studies also show that it does not penetrate the skin in significant amounts and enter the bloodstream.
-The EWG does caution though that zinc oxide in powders and sprays is a health concern because it can be inhaled.
+The EWG does caution that zinc oxide in powders and sprays is a health concern because it can be inhaled.

-Other Ways to Build Up Your Body’s Internal SPF
+Other Ways to Build Up Your Body’s Internal SPF for Summer Skin Care

 - Eat colorful, antioxidant rich foods such as carrots, tomatoes, organic red bell pepper, organic dark chocolate and organic green tea.
 These are all excellent choices for building natural sun protection.

 - Avoid highly processed and highly refined sugary foods.
 They will hinder your body’s natural protection from the sun.